hundeo:

 How does fever develop?

-Fever is a complex of symptoms in which there is not only an increase in internal body temperature, but also an irregularly distributed skin temperature, bristling of the hair, chills, acceleration of the pulse and respiration, disturbed general behavior, decreased intestinal activity and thus decreased appetite and dry feces (fever feces).
+Fever is a complex of symptoms in which there is not only an increase in internal body temperature, but also irregularly distributed skin temperature, bristling of the hair, chills, acceleration of the pulse and respiration, disturbed general behavior, decreased intestinal activity and thus decreased appetite and dry feces (fever feces).

 Basically, increased body temperature is just a defense mechanism of the immune system.